- Customer Service

 - Teacher & Student Resources

 - Right Tree, Right Place

 - Frequently Asked Questions

-We must keep trees that are located near distribution power lines pruned on a regular cycle.
-PSE&G implements a four year maintenance cycle, during which trees are either trimmed or removed in order to maintain an adequate distance from the power lines and also to allow for regrowth until the next cycle.
+PSE&G works on a four-year maintenance cycle, during which time trees are either trimmed or removed in order to maintain an adequate distance from power lines and to allow for regrowth until the next cycle.

 |Bergenfield||Hackensack||New Milford||Saddle River|